mcclowes/CG_Summative/README.md

 ![Screen3](https://raw.githubusercontent.com/mcclowes/CG_Summative/master/Screenshot3.jpg)
 Screenshot 3 shows the user in close proximty to the aforementioned note object.
 An overlay view appears containing the note's contents appears, disappearing once the user moves away.
 By pressing/holding 'm', the colour of the lighting in the room is randomly varied, here appearing red.

-# Limitations
+### Limitations
 The shaders do not including capablity for dealing with shadows so although the lighting appears somewhat convincing, it is not infact realistic.
+The current skybox is also poor and could be improved upon.

-# Resources
+### Resources
 + [WebGL Textbook ](https://sites.google.com/site/webglbook/)
 + [WebGL Textbook examples](https://sites.google.com/site/webglbook/)
 + [FPS Tracking](http://in2gpu.com/2014/05/17/fps-webgl/)